martinagvilas/tutorial-jupyterbook-with-turing-way/README.md

 ## Second part: _Online deployment of Jupyter-Book_
-In the second part of the tutorial we will show you how create your own GitHub repository with the contents of your book, so you can deploy it using GitHub Pages.
+In the second part of the tutorial we will show you how create your own GitHub repository with the contents of your book, locally build it on your computer, and host it online using GitHub Pages.

 ## Third part: _Integrating Jupyter-Book and GitHub Actions_
+In the final part of the tutorial we will demonstrate how to build and deploy online your Jupyter-Book using GitHub actions.